NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 @mainpage
-# Documentation of the general interpolation library - iplib

 ## Introduction

-The NCEP general interpolation library (ip2lib) contains Fortran 90 subprograms to be used for interpolating between nearly all grids used at NCEP.
+The NCEP general interpolation library (NCEPLIBS-ip) contains Fortran 90 subprograms to be used for interpolating between nearly all grids used at NCEP.
 The library is particularly efficient when interpolating many fields at one time.

+## Interpolation

-There are currently six interpolation methods available in the library: bilinear, bicubic, neighbor, budget, spectral and neighbor-budget.
+There are currently six interpolation methods available in the
+library: bilinear, bicubic, neighbor, budget, spectral and neighbor-budget.

 Some of the methods have interpolation sub-options.
 A few methods have restrictions on the type of input or output grids.

 Also, several methods can perform interpolation on fields with bitmaps (i.e. some points on the input grid may be undefined).
 In this case, the bitmap is interpolated to the output grid.
 Only valid input points are used to interpolate to valid output points.
 An output bitmap will also be created to locate invalid data where the output grid extends outside the domain of the input grid.

-The driver routine for interpolating scalars is ipolates, while the routine for interpolating vectors is ipolatev.
+The driver routine for interpolating scalars is ipolates(), while the routine for interpolating vectors is ipolatev.
 The interpolation method is chosen via the first argument of these routines (variable IP).
 Sub-options are set via the IPOPT array.

+### Bilinear Interpolation

 Bilinear interpolation is chosen by setting IP=0.
 This method has two sub-options.
 (1) The percent of valid input data required to make output